jonaash/DSL-learning-programming/README.md

 0. Download MPS generic distribution
 MPS 3.3 generic distribution is necessary to build Eddie Studio.
-Download it from https://www.jetbrains.com/mps/download/ and unpack it to the same directory where is this repository root.
+Unpack it to the same directory where is this repository root.
-(MPS 3.3 and Eddie-programming are in the same level)
+(MPS 3.3 and Eddie-programming are at the same level)

 0. Open eddie-lang project in MPS
 0. If necessary Build all languages and solutions (order is described above)